tevoza/wp-dotnet-demo/README.md

 - <code>ExampleWidgetPlugin.cs</code> shows the use of C# in registering a PHP plugin(showing interoperability).
 - <code>MyContent</code> shows PHP plugins built to work with WordPress

-# 1. Get a demo version running (status)
-Basic Wordpress site running on .Net
-Looking towards extension and integration with other .NET pages and plugin integration

-# 2. PeachPied investigation:
+# 1. PeachPied investigation:
 1. - [x] **Are there any similar projects out there?**
     *Not really.
 At least no other compilers existed for compiling php into the .NET runtime.
 The compiler is a continuation of the now abandoned Phalanger compiler.*
 2. - [x] **Who are their clients?**
     *Companies looking for to integrate old-style wordpress with a modern, powerful environment(.NET)*
 3. - [x] **What’s the pricing and commercial agreement implications re using PeachPied?**
     *The package is free.
 It makes use of the Apache 2.0 licence which allows liberal use of the software, including the ability to make changes.*
+    *Depending on how much work they need to do to get desired functionality to work*
 4. - [x] **Do we have access to the PeachPied source code?**
     *Yes :D Here: https://github.com/iolevel/wpdotnet-sdk*
 5. - [x] **How well does PeachPied work? i.e**